 The model code titled, Coastal Erosion Overlay Zone (2012), was created to aid local governments in addressing chronic coastal natural hazards.
 It provides for identification and assessment of risk from natural hazards, and establishes standards that limit overall risk to the community.

-The Oregon Model Flood Damage Prevention Ordinance is in the process of being revised, please contact the Celinda Adair, NFIP Coordinator for more information.
-The Oregon Model Companion Flood Damage Prevention Ordinance was developed by the State of Oregon in cooperation with FEMA to help achieve compliance with the FEMA regulations.
+The Oregon Model Flood Hazard Ordinance was developed in cooperation with FEMA to help communities achieve compliance with the minimum NFIP and state standards for floodplain management.
+FEMA approved the model ordinance in August of 2019 and it is now available for communities to use.
 In addition to the minimum requirements, FEMA and DLCD encourage local governments to adopt higher standards that make sense for each community and their unique flood risk.

 Smart Development Code Handbook

 This handbook provided guidance to communities in determining whether their local codes and standards encourage, support, or impede smart development.
 It also aims to help reader identify whether smart development principles and ideas fit their communities, and if smart development ideas would help to achieve local goals or meet state planning requirements.